-When relatively warm humid air contacts relatively colder metal, such as carbon-steel tool blades, condensation will occur and rust will develop, especially if the place where the tools reside is not constantly heated and air-conditioned.
+When relatively warm humid air contacts relatively colder metal, such as carbon-steel tool blades, condensation will occur and rust will develop, especially if the place where the tools reside is not constantly heated/air-conditioned and has controlled humidity.
 This is not my opinion, but simple physics, and although it may take years before the corrosion becomes noticeable to the naked eye, it will happen sure as eggses is eggses.

 To prevent condensation corrosion, an effective toolchest will accomplish two things.
 First, it will insulate tools from sudden temperature swings due to convection (heat transfer through the toolchest’s walls, floor and lid) and second, it will seal well thereby minimizing temperature swings due to infiltration of colder/warmer humid air that might produce condensation.

 Remember, it is not temperature itself that causes condensation, rather it is the differential temperature between rust-prone metal and airborne moisture.
 Also worth remembering is the fact that large temperature changes occur in most locations of the world twice a day as the sun rises and sets.
 If there is moisture in the air, and temperatures are allowed to change, condensation will eventually occur.
 A good tool chest will satisfy these two performance criteria to effectively reduce long-term corrosion.

 Corrosion aside, moisture and temperature changes can create problems with some tools, especially wooden-bodied planes, which can warp when subjected to sudden swings in humidity causing them to misbehave in frustrating ways.
 Even a little warpage can make a wooden-bodied plane stop functioning.

 Most people understand that changes in humidity can cause their wooden-bodied planes to warp sometimes to the degree that they will no longer take a shaving, but why is this?
 The simple answer is twofold.
 First, wood fibers in a plane body exposed to increased humidity will absorb moisture and try to expand, but if later exposed to decreased environmental humidity the same fibers will release moisture and try to shrink.